 Increase verbosity level.

-The common options are also understood (see Common Options).
+The common options are also understood (see Options That are Common for All Utilities.).

 Footnotes